The disableAggregateAlert() GraphQL mutation is used to disable an aggregate alert.

 Given Datatype

 For this input datatype, you would give the unique identifier of the aggregate alert to disable, and the name of the associated view.
-This is described in the table here:
+Click on Show Query above to see how to get that.

 Table: DisableAggregateAlert